dqops/dqo/docs/getting-started/run-data-quality-checks/run-data-quality-checks.md

     A table will appear with more details about the run check.

-## Run column-level advanced profiling check using graphic interface
+## Run column-level advanced profiling check

 1. In the tree view on the left navigate to "clearance_status" column